Cat Island Lodge Has It All!

-I look for two key qualities when judging a lodge… Is it remote (Which I prefer), and is the lake or river system large enough to hold good populations of large fish.
-Trout lake can only be reached by floatplane, CHECK – and the lake covers over 70,000 acres (Which is huge), CHECK.
+I typically look for two key qualities when judging a good lodge...
+Is it remote (Which I prefer), and is the lake/river system large enough to hold good populations of large fish.
+Well...
+Trout Lake can only be reached by floatplane, check!
+The lake also covers over 70,000 acres which is HUGE, check!

-The Lake trout in this late are also plentiful.
-Here it is very easy to locate and catch the perfect eating size of 5-10 lbs with many opportunities to catch much larger than that.
-The Pike fishing here is certainly worth the effort as well with many in the 30 inch plus range.
-Trust me, however, when I say that you have a real shot at a trophy.
-That is...If you can peel yourself away from the walleye and lake trout fishing!
+The Lake Trout here are also plentiful, easy to locate and perfect eating size from 5-10 lbs with some over that mark.
+The pike fishing here is certainly worth the effort as well with many in the 30 inch plus range.
+Trust me, however, when I say that you have a real shot at a trophy Pike here if you can peel yourself away from the Walleye and Lake Trout fishing for a bit.

-Another consideration for choosing this lodge as your next Canadian adventure is the fact that Cat Island is very affordable for an excellent fly-in, American plan (Meals, guides, maidservice) lodge.
-Typically a stay this Canadian wilderness hideaway runs about $1,625 U.S. funds for a 5-day trip.
-The lodge is on a flat, compact spot with a sand beach and an exceptional sunset view.
-The lodge is owned by Canadians Joyce and Faron Buckler who also operate the air-service that shuttles guests to and fro, which is a big plus.
-The air service, Excellent Adventures, shuttles guests to and from their base in Red Lake, Ontario.
-This talented husband and wife team keep everything humming smoothly all summer from the exceptional food, professional guides, and top notch facilities.
+Another consideration for choosing this lodge as your next Canadian adventure is the fact that Cat Island is very affordable for an excellent fly-in destination.
+Here, the American plan (meals, guides, and maid-service) runs about $1,625 in U.S. funds for a 5-day trip.
+The lodge is located on a flat, compact spot with a sand beach setting it up for an exceptional sunset view.
+It is owned by Canadians Joyce and Faron Buckler who also operate the air-service that shuttles guests to and fro, which is a big plus.
+This talented husband and wife team keeps everything humming smoothly all summer from the exceptional food, professional guides, and top notch facilities.

-So if you are planning a Canadian fishing adventure take a close look at one of my favorite spots, it literally has it all…Cat Island Lodge.
-Stay tuned, I’ll give you an update when we return!
+If you are planning a Canadian adventure take a close look at one of my favorite spots, it literally has it all...Cat Island Lodge.
+Stay tuned, I’ll give you an update of our trip results when we return!